Nonlinearly preconditioned gradient flows: Convergence guarantees in continuous time

 In this section we study the convergence properties of the trajectory solving \eqref{eq:doubly_nonlinear_ode}, deriving sublinear convergence rates in the convex case and exponential rates under a generalized gradient dominance condition that fits the geometry of the gradient flow.
 We begin by formulating the optimization problem that we study

 Next, we present our assumptions on the problem data and our reference function. \begin{assumption} We have the following: \begin{enumerate} \item $f \in \cC^2(\bR^n)$ is level-bounded. \item $\phi:\bR^n \to \exR$ is essentially smooth and strongly convex with constant $\mu_\phi > 0$.
-Moreover, $\phi \geq 0$ is even and $\phi(0) = 0$. \end{enumerate} \end{assumption} We remark that due to the duality of strong convexity and Lipschitz smoothness \cite[Thm.\,18]{bauschke2017correction}, $\nabla \phi^*: \bR^n \to \bR^n$ is $1/\mu_\phi$-Lipschitz continuous.
+Moreover, $\phi \geq 0$ is even and $\phi(0) = 0$. \end{enumerate} \end{assumption} We remark that due to the duality of strong convexity and Lipschitz smoothness \cite[Thm.\,18.15]{bauschke2017correction}, $\nabla \phi^*: \bR^n \to \bR^n$ is $1/\mu_\phi$-Lipschitz continuous.
 Moreover, $\nabla \phi^*$ is a bijection between $\bR^n$ and $\intr \dom \phi$ \cite[Thm.\,26.5]{rockafellar1997convex} and $\nabla \phi^*(y) = 0$ if and only if $y=0$.

 Clearly, since $f \in \cC^2(\bR^n)$, $f$ is locally Lipschitz differentiable and thus the mapping $\nabla \phi^* \circ \nabla f$ is locally Lipschitz continuous.
 Moreover, since $f$ is level-bounded and continuous, $\argmin f \neq \emptyset$ from \cite[Thm.\,1.9]{RoWe98} and we denote $f_\star = \inf f$. \begin{remark} The assumptions on the level-boundedness of $f$ and the global Lipschitz differentiability of $\phi^*$ can be relaxed.
-Nevertheless, we choose the current simple set of assumptions in order to simplify the exposition and emphasize the obtained convergence rates that we present in the following. \end{remark}
+In fact, existence of solutions can be shown under nonsmoothness of both $\phi$ and $f$ even in infinite-dimensional spaces.
+However, in this paper we are mostly interested in the optimization perspective, i.e., obtaining convergence rates under various conditions for $f$.
+For this reason, we consider meaningful practical assumptions that simplify the exposition and facilitate the analysis under standard control-theoretic arguments. \end{remark}